nuclia/status/README.md

 - Put the relevant message
 - Set `active` to `true`
 - Commit the file
+- Modify [`index.html`](https://github.com/nuclia/status/edit/main/index.html) to write a message that can be read on the [Status page](https://nuclia.github.io/status/) (to make it easier, we can just comment the existing paragraph and uncomment the other one)

-Note: GitHub files have a 5 minutes cache, so users who opened the dashboard less than 5 minutes before the message update will not see the warning.
+Note: GitHub files have a 10 minutes cache, so users who opened the dashboard less than 10 minutes before the message update will not see the warning.

-When the problem is gone, edit again `status.json` and set `active` to `false`.
+When the problem is gone, edit again `status.json` and set `active` to `false`, and restore the original message on `index.html`